AngelinesYG/Interesting-Cat-Facts/README.md

 1. Make it simple at first, then improve.
 I wanted to make it simple first.
 I started out with some sketches and ideas of what the app would look like physically and what it would do.
 2. Make it interesting and interactive: I still struggle a bit with jQuery and javascript.
 But I wanted to make something that had some type of fun user input.
 I was extremely afraid of not being able to complete this project.
 My struggles with jQuery and javascript sometimes overwhelm me.
 My classmates say they've seen improvement when helping me and they see that I understand and I'm able to speak of the code and know what it's doing (for the most part).
 But for some reason, when I get down to writing the code, my mind goes blank and forgets everything.
 It's extremely frustrating and discouraging.
 It definitely puts that Impostor syndrome on high gear.
 I know just clicking a button isn't much fun, but maybe clicking a spinning-color-changing button might be. lol.
-I did want to do a lot more with it, but began to run out of time as Mom duties began to increase and it would've taken me forever to figure it out... (more on this in the unsolved problems section.)
+I did want to do a lot more with it, but began to run out of time as Mom duties began to increase and it would've taken me forever to figure it out.
 3. Making sure it does what's intended, which is display the information from the API.
 The intention is that when the user clicks the button, it displays a cute or funny picture of a cat along with a fun fact.
 Thankfully I was able to accomplish this part and the family members that I sent it to in order to test it liked the fun facts.

 <h2>FUNCTIONALITY</h2>